 - Challenges experienced: Educational disruption/challenges you have had to overcome

-Maximum of $4,000 payable in 2 instalments.
+Maximum value is $4,000, paid in instalments.
 Instalments of $2,000 are payable in trimester 1 and 2 provided conditions are met.

 HESTA is the industry superfund for Health and Community services.

 What we stand for: